mhowlett/LightweightInfluxDb/README.md

-## LightweightInfluxDb for .NET
+## LightweightInfluxDb

-This is a (very) lightweight library that can be used to read and write to InfluxDb from .NET.
+This is a .NET library for reading data from and writing data to InfluxDb.
+As the name suggests, it's very lightweight.

-It exists because the alternatives at this seem overly complicated for my simple needs and I don't trust them.
+It exists because the alternatives at this point seemed overly complicated for my simple needs.

 Available on nuget.